Skip to content

 The Cairngorms National Park is famous for our forests, but in a changing climate the risk of wildfires is increasing.
 Even in cold weather there is a risk of wildfires that have the power to burn through woodlands, vegetation and peatlands, damaging internationally important habitats, killing wildlife and impacting people’s property and livelihoods.

-• Do not light a campfire (even in a fire pit, fire bowl) in the National Park, use a stove for cooking as these are a much safer alternative.
+• Do not light a campfire (even in a fire pit or fire bowl) in the National Park.
+Use a stove for cooking as these are a much safer alternative.

-• Always follow advice from rangers, site staff and local signage.
+• Always follow advice from rangers, site staff and local signs.

-• Pay attention to the Scottish Fire and Rescue Service fire alerts and during high fire risk take extra care with stoves.
+• Pay attention to the Scottish Fire and Rescue Service fire alerts and, particularly at times of high fire risk, take extra care with stoves.

 Scottish Fire and Rescue Service